 A balance transfer can help and hurt your credit score when you open a new balance transfer credit card account, but it may have a limited effect on your credit score if you are using an existing credit account to take on your balance transfer.

-If you open a new credit account for the balance transfer, the addition of a new credit limit to your credit profile can improve your credit utilization ratio, which can help to increase your credit score.
-However, any new credit cards can reduce your score by lowering the average age of your credit accounts and through the hard inquiries a new credit card issuer will perform against your credit report during application.
+If you open a new credit account for the balance transfer, the addition of a new credit limit to your credit profile can improve your credit utilization ratio, which can help your credit score.
+However, any new credit cards can affect your score by lowering the average age of your credit accounts and through the hard inquiries a new credit card issuer will perform against your credit report during application.

-What factors build a credit score?
+What factors are used to calculate a credit score?

 A credit score is an estimate of how creditworthy you are: that is, how likely you are to pay back what you borrow, given your history with credit accounts.
 Credit scores consider many different elements of your credit life, including your history of on-time debt payments, the total amount of debt you have, the diversity of your credit mix, and the average age of your credit accounts

-In the FICO credit scoring model, payment history is most important, followed closely by your total credit usage and limits.
+In the FICO® credit scoring model, payment history is most important, followed closely by your total credit usage and limits.

 How often you pay your credit bills on time as scheduled

 Your current outstanding debts on your open accounts.
 This factor also looks at your credit utilization ratio on revolving accounts.

 Length of credit history

 The average age of your currently open credit accounts